-- The percentage of gallons used is from the percentage of actual gallons used by class in the most recent completed year. - Residential Sewer usage gallons are lower than Water usage gallons due to farms which do not have sewer. - Commercial & Government Sewer usage is significantly lower than Water usage because the waste water plant does not pay for sewer but uses about 3M gallons of water per year, which they do pay for. - The School uses the same gallons in Water and Sewer. - When forecasting usage for rates, previous year usage is multiplied by 0.98 so rates are a bit higher per gallon to account for usage going down due to conservation.
+- Usage is based on the usage in the most recently completed on year period from April 2022 through March 2023. - The percentage of gallons used is from the percentage of actual gallons used by class in the most recent completed one year period. - Residential Sewer usage gallons are lower than Water usage gallons due to farms which do not have sewer. - Commercial & Government Sewer usage is significantly lower than Water usage because the waste water plant does not pay for sewer but uses about 3M gallons of water per year, which they do pay for. - o The School uses the same gallons in Water and Sewer. - When forecasting usage for rates, previous year usage is multiplied by 0.98 so rates are a bit higher per gallon to account for usage going down due to conservation.